-A Native Hawaiian group protesting against the construction of a giant telescope on a sacred mountain say they're shocked at the way police removed protestors.
+A Native Hawaii commuity group protesting against the construction of a giant telescope on a sacred mountain are shocked at how police forcibly removed them from the site.

-They faced an array of charges, including disorderly conduct, obstructing a highway, failing to obey a police officer and resisting arrest.
+Charges laid included disorderly conduct, obstructing a highway, failing to obey a police officer and or resisting arrest.